Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2020-08-28-grad-app-workshop.md

   - India
   - What is grad school?
   - Our application timelines
+  - Reaching out
+  - cold email
-  - Reaching out: Rec letters and PIs
+  - Rec letters and PIs
-  - Application essays: SoP, diversity, proposals
+  - Application essays
+  - Statement of Purpose
+  - diversity essay
+  - research proposal
   - Funding and fellowships
-  - Being prepared for: Interviews and testing
+  - Interviews and testing
   - Applying internationally
   - Q & A
 author: